 Low social skills

-Clinginess, fear of socializing, whining, separation anxiety, inability to share and make friends, etc.
+Clinginess, fear of socializing, whining, separation anxiety, difficulty sharing and making friends.

 Personality clashes, disagreements, poor communication, and painful experiences.
 In multicultural families, different values between family members can strain relationships, increase stress and affect all members.

 Special needs children

 Children’s developmental delays, disabilities and chronic illnesses can cause emotional turmoil for themselves and all family members, which require developing new coping skills.

 Difficult experiences such as accidents, loss of loved ones, animals encounters, separation from primary care takers, and harsh punishment can cause a trauma for young children and merit therapeutic help for healing.

 In counseling we will…